martindsouza/talkapex/source/_posts/2009-05-21-how-to-determine-if-user-can-view-apex.md

 ---
 title: How to determine if user can view an APEX region.
 tags:
-  - APEX
+  - apex
 date: 2009-05-21 07:30:00
 alias:
 ---

 <span style="font-style:italic">If you just want to see how to determine if user is allowed to view a region scroll to bottom of this post, however I suggest you read the explanation as to why/when you may want to use this function</span>

 I recently received a request to build an internal application to generate many reports for one of the teams in my organization.
 At a high level, the application is supposed to have (it's still not built) several "Report Result" pages.
 Each Report Result page will contain 10 to 15 reports.
 Their will be a menu page in which end users can select the Report Result page they'd like to run, and the individual reports they want to run on that page:

 [![](http://2.bp.blogspot.com/_33EF80fk9sM/ShTbH_xs65I/AAAAAAAADpA/VWfpxtTCg_A/s400/_16_screen_shot.bmp)](http://2.bp.blogspot.com/_33EF80fk9sM/ShTbH_xs65I/AAAAAAAADpA/VWfpxtTCg_A/s1600-h/_16_screen_shot.bmp)